namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 run agent "planner" with input: task as plan
 ```

 This executes the AI call and binds the result to plan .
-The runtime adds an AITrace entry to the trace list with fields: agent name, AI name, input, output, tool calls, memory used.
+The engine adds an AITrace entry to the trace list with fields: agent name, AI name, input, output, tool calls, memory used.
 The trace appears in the final program response and in Studio’s Traces panel.

 ### Running Agents in Parallel